A GUIDE TO SERVICED OFFICES

-When you are considering leasing a serviced office in London or across the UK, you’ll want to know what features are included within your monthly charge.
+When you are considering leasing a serviced office, you’ll want to know what features are included within your monthly charge.
 Although there may be some variances depending on the supplier, generally a serviced office tends to contain:

 - Telephone and Internet: Rental charges are usually inclusive, with a cap on usage and a requirement to pay for going over a set monthly limit.

 - Wi-Fi: You will be given the password for connecting to the building’s Wi-Fi which will be free to use.

 - Furniture: Basic furniture such as desks and chairs will already be in place to use.